hackoregon/archive-campaign-finance-hackoregon-couch/README.md

 Exports database information from PostgreSQL and imports into a CouchDB.

+## Public CouchDB Instance

+There is a read-only CouchDB instance available: https://milkandtang.iriscouch.com/

 ## Installation

 `hackoregon-couch` runs on [Node.js](http://nodejs.org).
 Installation assumes you've installed Node.js (0.10.22+) and have `npm` installed.